 Self-Distillation: BI-to-Cross-Encoder.
 The main idea of Self-Distillation is to transfer knowledge from the teacher (bigger model) to a student (smaller model).
 The self-Distillation bi-encoder to cross-encoder can be done as follows:

 First, to obtain a sufficient good bi-encoder, label sentence pairs (sen_1, sent_2) are used as input (separately) to get two different embeddings.
 The similarity cosine distance is considered as their relevance score.
 By doing this, we can generate a self-labelled sentence-pair scoring dataset (sent1, sent2, score).

 Secondly, the same model is used to learn these scores, but as a cross-encoder.
 The object function is to minimize the KL divergence between the self-labelled sentence pair (mentioned above) and the prediction from the bi-encoder.
-For this a soft binary cross-entropy loss is can be used as:
+For this, a soft binary cross-entropy loss can be used as:

 Note that, the bi-encoder here can be viewed as a teacher, meanwhile the cross-encoder as a student.
 However, in this case, the student is better than the teacher and thus helps design better learning for both encoders.

 Self-Distillation: Cross-Encoder-to-Bi-Econder (Backward process).
 Now, after we learned a strong cross-encoder, a natural way is to distill back to the bi-encoder to gain back the extra knowledge.
 In addition, a better encoder can generate more accurate self-labelled data.
 Figure 15 shows the process of Distillation as a loop (in red) between the bi and cross encoders.

 The cosine similarity of the two embeddings is considered as the prediction and the final score.
 The final prediction is done by a cross-encoder using the self-labeled score via mean square error loss (MSE):